Best Practices To Update Website Content During A Redesign

 - Is the content fresh and timely, or does it sound outdated and irrelevant?

-One way to make quicker work of reviewing your content is to use a scorecard that you can use to give each piece of content a grade.
+One way to do quicker work of reviewing your content is to use a scorecard that you can use to give each piece of content a grade.

-As the Moz article explains, you’ll find a list of elements that are needed to create a solid piece of content.
+As the Moz article explains, you’ll find a list of elements needed to create a solid piece of content.

 You’ll work through this list and give each article a score of 1 to 5 for each element.
 The elements include things like spelling and grammar, tone of voice, images, and so forth.

 Here’s a screengrab of the scorecard to give you an idea:

 Keep in mind that you won’t necessarily be making changes to your content during this review.

 The purpose of a content performance review is to take inventory of what content you currently have and assign it a grade based on its quality and relevance.